-The procedures for dealing with allegations need to be applied with common sense and judgement.
+104. The procedures for dealing with allegations need to be applied with common sense and judgement.
 Many cases may well either not meet the criteria set out above, or may do so without warranting consideration of either a police investigation or enquiries by local authority children's social care services.
 In these cases, local arrangements should be followed to resolve cases without delay.

-Some rare allegations will be so serious they require immediate intervention by children's social care services and/or police.
-The LADO should be informed of all allegations that come to a school or FE college's attention and appear to meet the criteria so they can consult police and children's social care services as appropriate.
+105. Some rare allegations will be so serious they require immediate intervention by children's social care services and/or police.
+The Local Authority Designated Officer (LADO) should be informed of all allegations that come to a school or college's attention and appear to meet the criteria so they can consult police and children's social care services as appropriate.

-The following definitions should be used when determining the outcome of allegation investigations:
+106. The following definitions should be used when determining the outcome of allegation investigations:

-- a.
-Substantiated: there is sufficient identifiable evidence to prove the allegation; - b.
-False: there is sufficient evidence to disprove the allegation; - c.
-Malicious: there is clear evidence to prove there has been a deliberate act to deceive and the allegation is entirely false; - d.
-Unfounded: there is no evidence or proper basis which supports the allegation being made.
-It might also indicate that the person making the allegation misinterpreted the incident or was mistaken about what they saw.
-Alternatively they may not have been aware of all the circumstances; - e.
-Unsubstantiated: this is not the same as a false allegation.
-It means that there is insufficient evidence to prove or disprove the allegation.
+- Substantiated: there is sufficient evidence to prove the allegation; - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive; - False: there is sufficient evidence to disprove the allegation; - Unsubstantiated: there is insufficient evidence to either to prove or disprove the allegation.
 The term, therefore, does not imply guilt or innocence.

-In the first instance, the headteacher or principal, or chair of governors, chair of the management committee or proprietor of an independent school (the 'case manager') should immediately discuss the allegation with the LADO.
+107. In the first instance, the head teacher or principal, or chair of governors, chair of the management committee or proprietor of an independent school (the 'case manager') should immediately discuss the allegation with the LADO.
 The purpose of an initial discussion is for the LADO and the case manager to consider the nature, content and context of the allegation and agree a course of action.
-The LADO may ask the case manager to provide or obtain relevant additional information, such as previous history, whether the child or their family have made similar allegations and the individual's current contact with children.
-There may be situations when the case manager will want to involve the police immediately, for example if the person is deemed to be an immediate risk to children or there is evidence of a criminal offence.
+The LADO may ask the case manager to provide or obtain relevant additional information, such as previous history, whether the child or their family have made similar allegations previously and the individual's current contact with children.
+There may be situations when the case manager will want to involve the police immediately, for example if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
 Where there is no such evidence, the case manager should discuss the allegations with the LADO in order to help determine whether police involvement is necessary.